immcantation/tigger/docs/topics/findNovelAlleles.md

 +  *Novel allele found*: A novel allele was detected.
++  *Same as:*: The same novel allele sequence has been identified multiple times.
+If this happens, the function will also throw the message 'Duplicated polymorphism(s) found'.
 +  *Plurality sequence too rare*: No sequence is frequent enough to pass the J test (`j_max`).
 +  *A J-junction combination is too prevalent*: Not enough J diversity (`j_max`).